ids/cluster-builder/docs/README_CoreOS.md

 * Deploys a thin, netboot VM ova with a 250GB thinly provisioned VMDK to the nodes as per cluster-builder configuration for vCPU, Memory and Network and ESXi location.
 * Starts the VMs long enough to get their assigned MAC addresses, then stops them.
 * Updates the Provisioner VM DHCP server with static entries for the MAC addresses to assign the permanent IPs.
-* Builds a Terraform template file (work in progress)
+* Builds a Terraform configuration file
 * Creates two CSV bulk upload files for the GUI Installer for all master/controller and worker nodes and MAC address mappings.
+* Applies the Terraform configuration to Matchbox (if the user doesn't cancel out to use the Graphical Installer approach).

-After __cluster-builder__ completes, the resulting Terraform configuration is applied.
-When this is complete the Tectonic Cluster has been installed - but is not yet finished.
+When __cluster-builder__ completes and the resulting Terraform configuration has been applied successfully the Tectonic Cluster has been installed - __but is not yet finished__.
+Usually within 10 minutes the __Tectonic Console__ will be available at the __ingress url__.

 ## General Setup